AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

     >[!NOTE]
     >
-    >There are some limitations on fields supported.
-We are currently only supporting text fields.
+    >We are currently only supporting text fields.

   ![Export to Generate Variations in Content Fragment](assets/cfm-generate-variations3.png)